Council of Civil Service Unions v Minister for the Civil Service: Further developments

-The Council of Civil Service Unions, with others, submitted the case to the European Court of Human Rights, however it was deemed inadmissible.
+The Council of Civil Service Unions, with others, submitted the case to the European Court of Human Rights, but it was deemed inadmissible.

 In R (Bancoult) v Secretary of State for Foreign and Commonwealth Affairs (No 2), heard at the House of Lords, one of the matters decided was whether or not the courts could subject Orders in Council to judicial review.
 The Lords unanimously agreed that although Orders in Council were defined as "primary legislation" in the Human Rights Act, there is a significant difference in that Orders in Council are an executive product and lack the "representative character" that comes with parliamentary authority and approval.
 As such, the Lords saw "no reason why prerogative legislation should not be subject to review on ordinary principles of legality, rationality and procedural impropriety in the same way as any other executive action".

 In R (Miller) v The Prime Minister and Cherry v Advocate General for Scotland [2019] UKSC 41 the Supreme Court quashed an Order in Council that sought to prorogue Parliament.